top of page

 Maintenance of the roads, for example dealing with potholes, is the responsibility of the County Council Highways Department.
 Please report any issues to the Clerk or report potholes directly via Norfolk County Council's Highways online report form.

-Mrs Yvonne Wonnacott
+Parish Clerk: Mrs Yvonne Wonnacott

 Please note that the Parish Clerk works part-time and is contracted for an average 6 hours per week.
 The preferred communication method for enquiries is email, and the Parish Clerk will endeavour to respond within 5 working days.